Pro Insights

 Advantages

-- Significant long-term energy savings, reducing utility bills by up to 60%
+- Unparalleled long-term energy savings, potentially reducing hot water utility costs by up to 60% compared to standard electric resistance heaters.

 Considerations